jwittkoski/prime_encoder/README.md

 to record video and tells the encoders where to dump the video file, so the only config option that needs to be changed on the SageTV server is to enable discovery.

-An OS startup script for boot time is not provided, so make sure you start it manually if your server reboots.
+Be sure to install a startup script so that prime_encoder is started at boot time, a basic example Ubuntu script (<tt>prime_encoder.init</tt>) is included.

 Or, you can add this to the bottom of /opt/sagetv/server/sagesettings, and the encoder will start when the SageTV process starts: